Hub-and-spoke conspiracy: PepsiCo v. Coca-Cola

 In PepsiCo, Inc. v.
 Coca-Cola Co., the Second Circuit rejected PepsiCo's claim that it had shown a hub-and-spoke conspiracy that Coca-Cola put together with independent food service distributors ("IFDs"), prohibiting the IFDs from delivering PepsiCo products to any of their customers.
 Coca-Cola had a "loyalty program" that provided that IFDs who supply customers with Coca-Cola may not "handle...the soft drink products" of PepsiCo, under penalty of termination.
 PepsiCo had sued Coca-Cola, charging that the enforcement of the program violated Sherman Act § 1's per se rule against boycotts, but the court granted summary judgment because it found that PepsiCo failed to prove a horizontal agreement among IFDs to boycott PepsiCo.
 PepsiCo offered no evidence of direct communications among the IFDs; it offered only to prove that Coca-Cola assured the IFDs that the loyalty policy would be uniformly enforced and encouraged them to report violations.
 The Second Circuit said, "We agree with the district court that this was insufficient evidence of a horizontal agreement to withstand summary judgment."

 PepsiCo argued that it had shown a per se illegal hub-and-spoke conspiracy.
 But the Second Circuit said the cases on which PepsiCo relied were price-fixing hub-and-spoke cases, such as Interstate Circuit and Parke, Davis, which were based on per se illegal conduct.
-But vertical exclusive dealing agreements are not per se illegal, so that hub-and-spoke conspiracies to establish exclusive dealing are mot per se illegal.
+But vertical exclusive dealing agreements are not per se illegal, so that hub-and-spoke conspiracies to establish exclusive dealing are not per se illegal.
 To be per se illegal as a boycott, the IFDs must agree together not to deal with PepsiCo.
 "A horizontal agreement is a prerequisite in a group boycott case."
 Although it did not say so, the court apparently thought PepsiCo had shown merely a rimless wheel.